'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 From the scant details I had to read, the murders implied the involvement of the ambiguous group of the Freemasons and the link to the raven of the deceased poet Edgar Allan Poe.
 These interesting elements to the case had drawn me into a heightened fascination.
 After further deliberation, I had decided to accept the case and departed the following week to Baltimore.

 When I had arrived at last in the city of Baltimore, I was cordially greeted, by a representative of Mr Winsor, who kindly escorted me by carriage to the opulent home of his employer.
 From the harbour, I had descried the conspicuous Washington Monument towering above.
 I had never been to Baltimore before, and New York City was the only city in America I had visited previously.
 It was an industrial and prosperous city.
-Along the way to the home of Mr Winsor, I saw the vibrant and obstreperous city of Baltimore, and I was impressed, with the bustle stirred by the commotion I heard of Baltimore's massive population and commerce, from the harbour and beyond.
+Along the way to the home of Mr Winsor, I saw the vibrant and obstreperous city of Baltimore, and I was impressed, with the bustle stirred by the commotion I had heard of Baltimore's massive population and commerce, from the harbour and beyond.

 I had arrived at the lofty residence of Mr Winsor, which was a colonial brick mansion along Goodwood Gardens in the Roland Park district.
 The house featured a portico on the front façade with a projecting bay, and the upper bay had a fanciful Palladian window.
-It was a daunting image of the American mansions described by Englishmen, who travelled to these parts of America.
+It was a daunting image of the American mansions described by Englishmen, who had travelled to these parts of America.
 I had considered what to expect from Mr Winsor, and once I met him, he was typical of a dapper Englishman.
 My first impression was that he was willowy in constitution, and wore elegant clothes and smoked expensive imported cigars.
 He had a distinctive look in his eyes that exuded a slight hauteur, and his mien was impeccable of his persona.
 When we shook hands, his handshake was firm and commanding, as his salutation.

 'Inspector Jack Cauvain, it is a pleasure to meet you at last in person, and to have you here in my home'.